 \

-We see that (as mentioned already in the~Introduction, cf.~formula~\eqref{senm}) derivative of the~matter Lagrangian with respect to the~metric in~\eqref{var Lag matt 0}, has been replaced now by its variational derivative:
+As mentioned already in the Introduction (cf.~formula \eqref{senm}), the derivative of the matter Lagrangian with respect to the metric in formula \eqref{var Lag matt 0}, has been replaced in the volume part of formula \eqref{var Lag matt 10} by its variational derivative: